kammitama5/kammitama5.github.io/_posts/2020-01-26-Sunday-January-26th.md

   and make several designs for possible Mars robots that might work for the 2020 mission.

 ## At the time
-- I was in love with the 3D modelling programme Rhino, at the time, so I used it to do quick mock-ups and designs for these, and thought of drones that might fit in a quadrant design with rotors and drills and that would recharge on the larger rover.
+- I was in love with the 3D modelling programme Rhino (which is used moreso by architects and product designers; a guy who introduced me many years ago to the technology now works for FAANG), at the time, so I used it to do quick mock-ups and designs for these, and thought of drones that might fit in a quadrant design with rotors and drills and that would recharge on the larger rover.
 In retrospect, maybe it was pretty silly to expect the smaller drone to also have a drill, because that would use a lot of power, but it's still a fun project to go back and look at, and I did end up